-This information applies to Prime Aire[®] Series pumps.
-Refer to the manual accompanying the engine or power source before attempting to begin operation.
+This information applies to Prime Aire® Series engine driven pumps.
+Refer to the manual accompanying the engine before attempting to begin operation.

 Because pump installations are seldom identical, this manual cannot possibly provide detailed instructions and precautions for each specific application.
 Therefore, it is the owner/installer's responsibility to ensure that applications not addressed in this manual are performed only after establishing that neither operator safety nor pump integrity are compromised by the installation.